 - Ability to see any search term or term highlights within the spreadsheet

-DISCO’s Spreadsheet View is available within our improved Document Viewer.
-In previous versions of DISCO, you opened the Document Viewer and had the option to view one of the following:
+The spreadsheet viewer is available within our improved document viewer.
+In previous versions of DISCO, you opened the document viewer and had the option to view one of the following:

 - Any DISCO production image

-Now in DISCO’s improved Document Viewer you will be given the option to select the Spreadsheet tab.
+In DISCO's improved document viewer you have the option to click the Spreadsheet tab.

-Navigating the Spreadsheet view will be much like working in a native spreadsheet program.
+Navigating the spreadsheet view is much like working in a native spreadsheet program.
 Use the scroll bars to move horizontally and vertically across the screen.
 Focus on areas of key information by resizing columns and rows.

 Quickly and easily move between tabs within the same spreadsheet by selecting the tab names at the top left of the viewer.

-Once you select the Spreadsheet tab, you will notice two (2) new buttons that appear on the right just above the document.
-These buttons allow you to see behind floating charts and images and “wrap” text within cells for full visibility.
+Once you open the Spreadsheet tab, you will notice two new buttons that appear on the right just above the document.
+These buttons allow you to see behind floating charts and images and to wrap text within cells for full visibility.

 First, you can remove charts and images that appear within a spreadsheet to see if there is any key data in the underlying cells.
 Below is an example of a spreadsheet that contains a floating chart called “Enron - Pool Point”, which is covering up underlying data.

-To remove the chart and see the data, press the Hide floating charts/images button.
+To remove the chart and see the data, click the Hide floating charts/images button.

 This will remove the chart from view, allowing to you examine the underlying cells for additional content which might otherwise be missed.

-At times, you will have cells where the text is not fully visible because it extends past the limits of the cell(s).
+At times, you will have cells in which the text is not fully visible because it extends past the limits of the cell.
 In the image below, rows 9 and 10 each contain text that is not fully visible.
-DISCO’s Spreadsheet view allows you to wrap such text within the cell bringing everything into view.
+DISCO's spreadsheet view allows you to wrap such text within the cell, bringing everything into view.

-To wrap text within the cells of your spreadsheet, simply press the Turn on auto text wrapping button found in the top right corner of the Document Viewer.
+To wrap text within the cells of your spreadsheet, click the Turn on auto text wrapping button.

-Now the text within Rows 9 and 10 is “wrapped” and fully visible for your review (as seen below).
+Now the text within Rows 9 and 10 is wrapped and fully visible.

 In addition to being able to better view text within cells, you can select a cell and DISCO will display any underlying formulas.
-In the image below, cell F7 (displaying 0.8735%) is selected and the underlying formula is displayed in the upper left portion of the Document Viewer, just below the spreadsheet tab name.
+In the image below, cell F7 (displaying 0.8735%) is selected and the underlying formula is displayed in the upper-left section of the document viewer, just below the spreadsheet tab name.

 Furthermore, you can view search hits within the spreadsheet.
-Type the term “mar” into the Search Bar and run the search.
+For example, run a search for "mar".

-In addition to being able to run searches from the Search Bar, you can run searches within the spreadsheet you are reviewing by either selecting Control + F (Command + F for Macs) on your keyboard or the magnifying glass icon in the upper right of your viewer.
+In addition to being able to run searches from the search bar, you can run searches within the spreadsheet you are reviewing by either using the keyboard shortcuts Ctrl+F or command+F or the magnifying glass icon.

-For example, type the word “Rate” into the Find text box and hit the Enter/Return key.
+For example, enter the word "Rate" in the Find field and press Enter/return.
 DISCO will then locate and highlight each instance of that search term within the spreadsheet.

-Whether you're searching using the Search Bar or the Control + F feature, DISCO will:
+Whether you're searching using the search bar or the shortcuts, DISCO will:

 Finally, DISCO will identify search terms within floating charts and images.
-Remember the spreadsheet with the “Enron - Pool Point” chart?
-If you run a search for the phrase “pool point”, Disco will return three (3) search hits within that spreadsheet.
-Notice the first search hit is the phrase “pool point” within a cell, as seen in the image below.
+Remember the spreadsheet with the "Enron - Pool Point" chart?
+If you run a search for the phrase "pool point," DISCO will return three search hits within that spreadsheet.
+Notice the first search hit is the phrase "pool point" within a cell, as seen in the image below.

 When you navigate to the second hit, DISCO will identify the chart containing that phrase and highlight the chart with a blue line.

-DISCO’s improved Document Viewer is available on all new matters created on or after January 17, 2018!
-Enjoy this updated feature in your next DISCO matter!
+The improved document viewer is available on all new databases created on or after January 17, 2018.